ianlucas/mathjax-editor/README.md

 # MathJax Editor

 This is my personal try on building a mathematics editor.
 I'm trying to integrate it with MathJax because it would make the editor lightweight, since the MathJax would be responsible for rendering the mathematics.
-(And if you is using an editor for mathematics, you'll probably need a mathematics renderer anyway).
+(And if you are using an editor for mathematics, you'll probably need a mathematics renderer anyway).

 ## Installation